Arena MK: Darts

 The Arena has hosted the Professional Darts Corporation's Masters tournament since 2015.

 Snooker

-Marshall Arena was chosen as the venue for the 2020 Championship League snooker tournament taking place in June 2020 because of the convenience of its on-site facilities.
+Arena MK was chosen as the venue for the 2020 Championship League snooker tournament taking place in June 2020 because of the convenience of its on-site facilities.
 During the UK's coronavirus lockdown, it was important that the event was able take place behind closed doors with no need for players and officials to leave the venue for the duration of their involvement once they have arrived.
 For similar reasons, the Arena hosted the first 13 tournaments of the 2020–21 snooker season as well as the qualifiers for the 2021 German Masters.

-As a direct result of the venues’ ability to keep the snooker tour running during a pandemic, it was selected to be the venue of the 2021 English Open and also became the backup venue for the 2022 European Masters.
-The 2022 British Open would also be selected as the venue for the event.
+As a direct result of the venue's ability to keep the snooker tour running during a pandemic, it was selected to be the venue of the 2021 English Open and also became the backup venue for the 2022 European Masters in February.
+The 2022 British Open would also be held at Arena MK.